My Germany Trip

 Munich - 6 days

-I arrived at the airport at 7h30 on May 8 (happy Victory Day 🎉).
-My friend insisted on picking me up despite there being a train directly to his place and that he normally wakes up in the afternoon 🐷.
+I arrived at the airport at 7h30 on May 8.
+My friend insisted on picking me up despite there being a train directly to his place and that he normally wakes up in the afternoon.
 He asked me how my flight was and how I was feeling.
 I was about to fall dead asleep, but I was pumped to be here!

-As his flight last year to Canada was taking off, he was hit with the realization that he was going to be far away from home.
-Worse yet, he came with a friend who was freaking out and asking “what are we going to do!?!” 🤣 But I had gone to California to start a new life before; I was ready for this adventure.
+Last year, as his flight to Canada was taking off, he was hit with the realization that he was going to be far far away from home.
+Worse yet, he sat with a friend who was freaking out and asking “what are we going to do!?!” 🤣 But I had moved to California for internships before; I was ready for this adventure.
+At first I felt independent going on this (mostly solo) trip alone, but soon discovered that it’s common for German students to take a gap year between high school and university to travel the world.
+And indeed, German schoolchildren go about the city doing everything without their parents’ help.
+This was definitely not the case for me and my peers in Canada.

 - Marienplatz + city centre